arocull/MC-Majik/README.md

 Simply place the parent folder into the `datapacks` folder inside a Minecraft world file and the datapack should be loaded.
 Feel free to delete .git and accompanying files to lighten the disk space it takes if you're making copies (or make a build function if you like).

+Once you have into your Minecraft world, make sure it's enabled with `/reload` `/datapack enable "file/mc-majik"`

+Finally, be sure to run initial setup before anything else, as this will automatically set up scoreboards for players.
+`/function majik:setup`
+It is best if the setup is run before much progress is made, as the system relies on experience accumulation to tell how much mana player has.

 ### Editing
 I highly reccomend using Visual Studio Code to edit the datapack due to it being lightweight and easily modifiable.